Cigar Links [Menu]

 IMB acquired Altadis in 1999 making Tabacalera USA the world’s largest premium cigar company.
 Altadis (now Altadis U.S.A.) is now one of Tabacalera’s subsidiaries.
 Tabacalera U.S.A. also owns online retailers JR Cigars and Cigars.com.

-AJ Fernandez‘ initial brands were Diesel and Man ‘O Ware which were and are still very popular.
-Other AJF brands include Ramon Allones (which I’ve yet to try), Bellas Artes, Enclave, New World, and San Lotano.
+AJ Fernandez‘ initial brands were Diesel and Man ‘O War which are still very popular.
+Other AJF brands include Ramon Allones (which I’ve yet to try), and Bellas Artes, Enclave, New World, and San Lotano (all great smokes).
 New World Cameroon is one of my very favorite cigars.
 Last Call is also a good low-budget cigar produced by AJ Fernandez.

 - American Classic Blend